Kim Anderson

 How would you describe your mentoring style?

-- I like to meet with students in person and host bi-weekly research team meetings in my office at Guelph.
+- I like to meet with students in a kitchen table environment through bi-weekly research team meetings where we eat, visit and do collaborative work.

 Is there anything else you’d like your potential students to know?